willh33/will_h_homework_5/README.md

 	<li>JQuery</li>
 </ul>

 A simple calendar application that allows the user to save events for each hour of the day.
 Runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
-Events aree saved to Local Storage.
+Events are saved to Local Storage.

 <img src="./Assets/05-third-party-apis-homework-demo.gif">